 Over on the farm or Grandmas House DIY, my friend Tarah has set up an outdoor lunch bar to enjoy the breathtaking view of her home and farm.
 She has been fixing up her Grandmas’s house too.

-For a bonus, I wanted to share this amazing outdoor space perfect for the fall.
-Kristin, from White Arrows Home, shares how she and her family enjoy their lakeside home and glorious yard.
+As a bonus, I wanted to share this amazing outdoor space perfect for the fall.
+From White Arrows Home, Kristin shares how she and her family enjoy their lakeside home and glorious yard.

 See you soon,